AARP Hearing Center

 Unsustainable deficits and debt can cause stress to economic systems over time.
 Eventually, they may undermine investor confidence in government bonds.
 Interest rates may increase, investments and productivity may decline, and economic growth may be undermined.
 Deficits and debts may force the government to cut spending and limit policymakers’ ability to react to economic crises.

-Balancing budgets has its own set of unique challenges at the state and local level.
+Balancing budgets has its own set of unique challenges at the state and local levels.
 State budget dynamics are different from those of the federal government due in part to states’ balanced budget requirements.
-Generally, this requirement applies only to a state’s operating budget, leaving open an option to issue debt to fund public investments.
-State revenues tend to decrease during economic contractions, while their spending needs remain the same or grow.
-Yet unlike the federal government, states cannot finance deficits by issuing debt.
+Generally, this requirement applies only to states’ operating budgets.
+State investments in capital projects, such as roads, bridges, and school construction, are not subject to the requirements.
+Instead, they can be financed through bonds or other borrowing measures.

-Some states use rainy-day funds to help them maintain budget balance.
-This is a special fund built up during good economic times and used to cushion the blow of unexpected economic adversity.
+Some states use rainy day funds to help them maintain budget balance.
+These are special funds built up during good economic times used to cushion the blow of unexpected economic adversity.
 These funds often help sustain spending on needed public programs during recessions.
-In contrast, states with balanced budget requirements but no rainy-day funds must reduce spending during recessions to cover for reduced revenue streams.
+In contrast, states with balanced budget requirements but no rainy day funds must reduce spending during recessions.
+Unlike the federal government, states cannot finance budget deficits by issuing debt.
 This removes even more money from the economy and compounds the effects of the recession.

 PURSUING BUDGET BALANCE: Policy